 Rental car excess.
 Whether you’re hiring a car in Italy or doing a road trip in the US, or driving a caravan around Australia, don’t leave yourself open to nasty car rental excess.

 Terms and conditions, limits and exclusions apply.
-Please see PDS for full details.
+Please see Policy Wording for full details.

 Unsupervised Belongings.
 Leaving your things laying around is just asking for someone to take them so if you leave anything unattended or unsupervised, we won't cover this.